Landscaping Automation: Contract Renewals, Route Density, Rain Days, and Crew Hours

 How it works: New job booked or existing job updated in Jobber or LMN → assigned crew receives a text with the job address, scheduled time, and any client notes → Google Calendar updated for both the crew and the office → client receives an automatic confirmation with their service window → day-before reminder sent automatically the evening prior.

-The result is that every stakeholder — crew, office, and client — knows what's happening without anyone manually sending messages or updating calendars.
+Every stakeholder: crew, office, client: knows what's happening without anyone manually sending messages or updating calendars.

 4. Lead Follow-Up Automation